emmawalshdev/The-Book-bar/testing.md

 * iPad Pro (1024px)
 * Laptop (1200px)
 * Desktop (1920px)

+#### Lighthouse
-In addition to this, [Lighthouse](https://developers.google.com/web/tools/lighthouse) was run in Chrome Dev Tools regularly throughout developement, to generate reports on the quality of the website.
+[Lighthouse](https://developers.google.com/web/tools/lighthouse) was run in Chrome Dev Tools regularly throughout developement, to generate reports on the quality of the website.
 Primarily mobile reports were focused upon.

 The following report was generated before changes were made: